 Gaga / people

-PLEASE ARRIVE MIN.
-15 MINUTES BEFORE CLASS STARTS!
+PLEASE MAKE SURE TO ARRIVE 15 MIN BEFORE THE CLASS STARTS.

 Gaga is a movement language which Ohad Naharin developed over the course of many years and which is applied in daily practice and exercises by the Batsheva Dance Company members.
 The language of Gaga originated from the belief in the healing, dynamic, ever-changing power of movement, and it continues to evolve today.